 What is debt consolidation?

 Many secured loans are taken out to consolidate debt.
-This means taking out a single large loan to repay multiple smaller, pre-existing debts.
+This means taking out a single large secured loan to repay multiple smaller, pre-existing debts.
 This way you pay off the debt with a single, simple, monthly repayment.
 By paying off high-interest debt (like credit card debt), with a low-interest loan (like a homeowner loan), you can save money over the long term.

 What should I consider when choosing a secured loan?

-You should consider your:
+You should consider: